zacharee/WiFiList/README.md

 The added permission means the shell process created by Shizuku is able to access `getPrivilegedConfiguredNetworks()`.

 All of this combined means WiFiList can show you all your saved networks along with their passwords.

+## Privacy
+WiFiList is (almost) fully open source.
+Feel free to browse the code to confirm security.

+The only part of WiFiList that isn't open source is the Firebase Crashlytics implementation.
+This is purely for collecting crash logs.
+No analytics or personal data are sent to Firebase.

+Aside from Crashlytics, zero data is collected and there is zero internet connectivity. *Your passwords remain on your device.*